 What Kinds of Events Are at the Neptune?

-The Neptune Theater is a multi-use venue, meaning you’ll find a little bit of everything here from community events to headliners, though, likely not as big of headliners as the Paramount would have.
+The Neptune Theater is a multi-use venue, meaning you’ll find a little bit of everything here from community events to headliners, though, likely not as big of headliners as the Paramount would have (the Neptune is also a lot smaller than the Paramount).
 Performances here include concerts, comedians, community events, educational programs and some free events.
 The Neptune does still show films, too, but sticks largely to cult classics and indie films.

 You can also join in free tours of the theater.
 These tours are held on the third Saturday of each month.
 To join, simply meet up with the tour at 10 a.m. at the corner of NE 45th Street and Brooklyn.
 The tours are approximately 90 minutes and are a great way to hear about the theatre’s history in person.

 There are all kinds of shows at the Neptune and they take place pretty frequently.
-Check this list of events to see if there's something taking place this weekend.
+To see what's on stage, check Neptune Theater's website.

 Where to Get Tickets to Shows?